Don’t wait any longer…See clearly again

 How Is Dry Eye Treated?

-Your ophthalmologist at Falgoust might tell you to use artificial tears.
+Your doctor at Falgoust Eye might tell you to use artificial tears.
 These are eye drops that are like your own tears.
 You can use artificial tears as often as you need to.
 You can buy artificial tears without a prescription.
 There are many brands.
 Try a few until you find a brand that works best for you.